 For the past: Ask your Group One Sotheby’s International Realty agent for our 2020 annual housing report to be issued February 15.

 The year ended with only 379 such properties on the market, the lowest number we can remember.
-Inventory at the end of 2019 was 3.3 times more than it was at the end of 2020 and gives us approximately 12
+Inventory at the end of 2019 was 3.3 times more than it was at the end of 2020 and gives us approximately 12 days of available homes.

-per square foot of new homes, at $201.
+Perhaps the most surprising statistic, however, is that the price per square foot for resale properties, at $205, was higher than the price per square foot of new homes, at $201.
 We don’t remember that ever happening.

 The charts below show the relationships between sales, prices and inventory every year since 2002.